Tuesday, 7 January 2025

 Now the Cannondale bike had been kindly and amazingly, given to me only three weeks beforehand by someone I had only met for the first time at a work party at Upton Warren nature reserve, Worcestershire.

-During every autumn, through to each following spring, on the first Sunday of each month and every Tuesday, around twenty people spend the day carrying out various conservation tasks such as reed removal, brash bashing and grass mowing.
+During every autumn, through to each following spring, on the first Sunday of each month and every Tuesday, around twenty people spend the day conducting various conservation tasks such as reed removal, brash bashing and grass mowing.
 All fine tasks designed at getting the reserve in tip top shape for the next breeding season.
 Well, a new volunteer, whose name is Gert, on listening to the lunchtime chat in the Flashes hide, asked what everyone was on about when talking about my chances of me completing my challenge.
 I explained pompously that I had three aims for the next year namely to:

 • Cycle to every WWT {Wildfowl & Wetland Trust} centre, all nine of them.

 • Beat the Non-motorized year list BIGBY record then held by Chris Mills of Norfolk.
 Back in 2005 Chris had seen 251 bird species cycling around East Anglia.
-There'll be more about the amazing contest that Chris had with Simon Woolley from Hampshire, both doing a BIGBY, a Big Green Big Year as the Americans call it, later.
+There will be more about the amazing contest that Chris had with Simon Woolley from Hampshire, both doing a BIGBY, a Big Green Big Year as the Americans call it, later.

 I spent the time waiting for the official ‘Go!’ by birding, adding even more birds to the growing year list.